 Teens listen more than we realize, and pestering parents can make a tremendous difference in the dental future of your young adult.
 You might feel like you are nagging, but believe it or not, the constant reminders to brush, floss, and eat well will sink in.
 Don’t underestimate any encouragement given to help your teen avoid the long-term effects of cavities and gum inflammation.

-Preventive visits every six months provide us with an opportunity to coach your teen and reinforce the efforts you’re making with them.
+Preventive teen dentistry visits in Hamilton every six months provide us with an opportunity to coach your teen and reinforce the efforts you’re making with them.
 Sometimes the rapport we establish in a professional, yet friendly, setting proves especially useful.

 Tips for home efforts that protect your teen’s dental health: